lucidworks/lucidworks-view/README.md

 ## Basic Configuration

 The first time you run `npm start`, FUSION_CONFIG.sample.js is copied to FUSION_CONFIG.js.
-Modify this file to configure Tiara's basic options.
+Modify this file to configure View's basic options.
 Documentation about the configuration keys is included in the file.

 At a minimum, you _must_ configure the `collection` key to match the name of your Fusion collection.